haskelladdict/simgi/doc/simgi.rst

   token.
 Everything within a comment block is ignored by the parser and block comments can be nested.

+An important concept inside SGL is the one of an *expression statement*.
+These are enclosed in curly braces and can contain any mathematical expression involving doubles, the simulation time (via the keyword TIME), as well as the values of any variable or molecule count.
+The values of time, molecule counts and variables are evaluated at runtime and represent the current values during each iteration of the simulation.
+Presently, the following mathematical functions are supported:
+``sqrt, exp, log, log2, log10, sin, cos, tan, asin, acos, atan, sinh, cosh, tanh, asinh, acosh, atanh, erf, ergc, abs``.

-Below we list all SGL blocks available for describing simulations.
+Below is a list of all SGL blocks available for describing simulations.
-Presently, the order of blocks matters and should be exactly in the same order in which they are described below.
-Several SGL blocks are optional, can be left out, and are indicated as such below.
-This implies that all non-optional blocks are required.
+Presently, the order of blocks matters and should be exactly the same in which they are described below.
+Several SGL blocks are optional and are indicated as such below.
+This implies in particular that all non-optional blocks are required.

 Currently, the SGL specs define the following block types with their respective block commands and block content:

 **parameter block:** *<block name> = parameters*